-The Jaredites - A Case Study in Following the Brethren Author(s): Douglas E. Brinley Source: The Book of Mormon: Fourth Nephi Through Moroni, From Zion to Destruction Editor(s): Monte S. Nyman and Charles D. Tate, Jr. Published: Provo, UT; Religious Studies Center, 1995 Page(s): 45-59
+The Jaredites: A Case Study in Following the Brethren Author(s): Douglas E. Brinley Source: A Book of Mormon Treasury: Gospel Insights from General Authorities and Religious Educators Published: Provo, UT; Religious Studies Center, 2003 Page(s): 427-441

 The Religious Studies Center is collaborating with Book of Mormon Central to preserve and extend access to scholarly research on the Book of Mormon.
 Items are archived by the permission of the Religious Studies Center. https://rsc.byu.edu/